Unusual Enrollment History

 Regaining Financial Aid Eligibility

 All of the coursework must be completed successfully with a semester GPA of at least a 2.0.
 Students must also meet the College's standards of Satisfactory Academic Progress (SAP).
 Please note that students may not drop or withdraw from (officially or unofficially) any course after the term begins.
-Once the term has been completed the student should submit the 2021-2022 Unusual Enrollment History appeal form.
+Once the term has been completed the student should submit the 2022-2023 Unusual Enrollment History Verification form.

 A student, who regains eligibility either by appeal or by completing a successful term, will receive financial aid beginning in the payment period that the approval is given.
 For example, a student who is denied in the Summer 2022 term, attends a minimum of 6 credit hours and successfully meets the stipulations at the end of the summer term will be eligible for federal aid in the Fall 2022 term.